 Currently, many orphaned wild animals are left for “nature to take care of herself”, which means that any baby wild animal will surely die being unable to fend for itself.

 There is a dire need in Maputaland for an animal rescue centre/ wildlife orphanage.
-Due to the encouragement and support of numerous organisations, Suni-Ridge Sand Forest Park is presently establishing a facility that will provide a haven for rescued and orphaned animals.
+Suni-Ridge Sand Forest Park is presently establishing a facility that will provide a haven for rescued and orphaned animals.
+Support for this will be important as it would only be with those who share our concern that we would be able to establish this important facility.

-The project will form part of a community outreach program that will encourage awareness about the humane management of domestic animals.
-While facilitating the rescue of wildlife orphans, it will also facilitate support for domestic animal needs within the rural area.
+The project will form part of a community outreach program that will encourage awareness about the protection of wildlife.

 It is essential that we protect our wildlife from poaching and hunting.
 One might understand the terrible “need” if it was driving by hunger for the poverty-stricken table, but in most cases, it’s because of the bush-meat trade or other profit-driven reason.